lyfar/awa-docs/docs/wiki/templates/feature-template.md

 - Keep markdown clean; headings above are mandatory.
 - Output must be valid markdown with one newline at end of file.
 - NEVER use the em-dash.
 Only "-".
+- When linking to other docs, prefer directory paths (e.g., `/docs/wiki/practices/`) instead of appending `/index` to avoid broken links.
 ```